huixin-yang/delim/README.md

 3. Select the "From" delimiter (the current delimiter in your text)
 4. Select the "To" delimiter (the desired output delimiter)
 5. Choose quote type if needed (No Quotes, Single Quotes, or Double Quotes)
+6. Under "Duplicates Handling", choose either "Allow Duplicates" (keep all items) or "Remove Duplicates" (remove duplicate items from the output)
-6. Click "Convert Text" to see the result
+7. Click "Convert Text" to see the result
-7. Use the "Copy Result" button to copy the converted text
+8. Use the "Copy Result" button to copy the converted text

 ## Delimiter Options

 ### From/To Delimiters

 - Comma (,)
 - Semicolon (;)
 - Pipe (|)